vladigleba/vladigleba.github.io/posts/basics/change.md

 God wrote the Ten Commandments Himself on tablets of stone to demonstrate their unchanging and eternal nature.

-## What did Jesus say about the law?
+## What did Jesus declare about the law?

 > Think not that I am come to destroy the law, or the prophets: *I am not come to destroy, but to fulfil*.
 For verily I say unto you, till heaven and earth pass, *one jot or one tittle shall in no wise pass from the law*, till all be fulfilled.
 {% ct 'Matthew 5:17-18' %}